demisto/content/Packs/TaniumThreatResponse/Integrations/TaniumThreatResponseV2/README.md

 * *TaniumEvent.Signed* - this output was replaced by *TaniumEvent.signed*.
 * *TaniumEvent.EventID* - this output was replaced by *TaniumEvent.eventId*.
 * *TaniumEvent.EventOpcode* - this output was replaced by *TaniumEvent.eventOpcode*.
-* *TaniumEvent.EventRecordID* - this output was replaced by *TaniumEvent.eventRecordID*.
+* *TaniumEvent.EventRecordID* - this output was replaced by *TaniumEvent.eventRecordId*.
-* *TaniumEvent.EventTaskID* - this output was replaced by *TaniumEvent.eventTaskID*.
+* *TaniumEvent.EventTaskID* - this output was replaced by *TaniumEvent.eventTaskId*.
 * *TaniumEvent.Query* - this output was replaced by *TaniumEvent.query*.
 * *TaniumEvent.Response* - this output was replaced by *TaniumEvent.response*.
 * *TaniumEvent.ImagePath* - this output was replaced by *TaniumEvent.imagePath*.
-* *TaniumEvent.CreationTime* - this output was replaced by *TaniumEvent.creationTime*.
+* *TaniumEvent.CreationTime* - this output was replaced by *TaniumEvent.createTime*.
 * *TaniumEvent.EndTime* - this output was replaced by *TaniumEvent.endTime*.
 * *TaniumEvent.EventTaskName* - this output was replaced by *TaniumEvent.eventTaskName*.
 * *TaniumEvent.Property.Name* - this output was removed.